 Almost anyone can learn how to save money every day.
 It’s not a hardship if you make small changes that add up.
 You can start with small ways to spend a bit less.
 Once you realize you can still live comfortably and confidently while trimming expenses, focus on changing your shopping patterns, finding DIY options, and knowing how not to get caught in debt traps.
 Not only will your savings grow, but so too will your financial literacy.

 SoFi can help you with these money goals.
 When you have our Checking and Savings account, you can spend and save in one simple place and access a suite of tools that can help you budget better.
-Plus, when you open a bank account online with direct deposit, you’ll earn an extra competitive interest rate and avoid those typical bank charges.
+Plus, when you open a bank account online with direct deposit, you’ll earn a competitive APY and avoid those typical bank charges.

 Is the envelope challenge good for saving money daily?